 Who sends the invitation?

 If it’s a C-Level Profil (CEO, Founder, etc), you’ll have a higher rate of acceptance than an SDR for instance.
-Obviously, because people are more sensitive to C-Level/higher seniority people exchanging with them.
+Because people are more sensitive to C-Level/higher seniority people exchanging with them.

-This also means that you must pay attention to match the level of people outreaching with their target audience.
+This also means that you must pay attention to match the level of people outreaching their target audience.
 Sending an intern/first-year SDR to prospect a C-Level will have an extremely low probability of ever working.
-You must be appreciative of your prospect’s time and match connection-level appropriately.
+You must be appreciative of your prospect’s time and match the connection level appropriately.

 Who are you sending the invitation to?